 Make It Safe

-Your role as CTO is already kind of a hybrid, and the current pandemic situation is going to push that hybrid further.
+Your role as CTO is already kind of a hybrid, and the current pandemic situation has pushed that hybrid further.
 You have to think like a Chief Information Security Officer (CISO), even if you have one in-house (and if you don’t, you are the CISO).
 You must have a sense of where security gaps are and how to remediate those gaps through corrective action plans.

 As CTO, what’s your primary concern?
 Robust endpoint protection.
 Information security in operations is critical, but as you hastily moved to a WFH model, some things fell through the cracks.